khanzaifa37/SlotAttention-FG-BG/README.md

 The differences from CVPR are as follows:

-1. **Language injection**: We replace the original feature fusion with slot fusion, i.e., the *ContextFusion* stage.
+1. **Fusion part**: We replace the original feature fusion with slot fusion, i.e., the *ContextFusion* stage.
 2. **Encoder part**: We introduce a feature-adaptive layer after the encoder to mitigate the impact of directly modifying the encoder, i.e., the *Bootstrap Branch*.